EthanMCox/Startup/notes.md

 * The line of death: the only thing you can trust is the host name (url), but nothing that comes after the .com, .org, etc.

+# Lecture 3/27/2024 Security Practice
+* Gruyere is similar to juicebox, can go to it through google and play around it
+* Juice shop; install it on computer. clone it on your environment.
+* There are no secrets in frontend.
+Gotta be careful with that.